VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 👆 This line (inside `main`)is how we start our first **coroutine function** from a regular synchronous function.
 Here's the documentation on `asyncio.run`:

-> \[`asyncio.run` executes an async **coroutine function** and returns the results\].
+> `asyncio.run` executes an async **coroutine function** and returns the results.
 This function runs the passed coroutine, taking care of managing the asyncio event loop, finalizing asynchronous generators, and closing the threadpool.
 This function cannot be called when another asyncio event loop is running in the same thread...
 This function always creates a new event loop and closes it at the end.
 It should be used as a main entry point for asyncio programs, and should ideally only be called once.

-To highlight, `asyncio.run` runs a single **coroutine** from a synchronous function and will error if called when an event loop is already running the current thread.
+To highlight, `asyncio.run` runs a single **coroutine object** from a synchronous function and will error if called when an event loop is already running in the current thread.

 ```python
 coroutines = [download_single_pokemon(num) for num in range(1, 21)]
 ```

 👆 This line (inside `download_pokemon_list`) creates our list of **coroutine objects** by calling the async **coroutine functions**.
-The coroutine functions **do not start** when they are called--they simply create the **coroutine objects** that can be run later.
+The coroutine functions **do not start** when they are called–they simply create the **coroutine objects** to be run later.

 NOTE: **coroutine functions** can be called inside synchronous functions, creating **coroutine objects**.
-However, they cannot be `await`ed and thus run inside synchronous functions (except with something like `asyncio.run` or some other limited number of methods).
+However, they cannot be `await`ed and thus **executed** inside synchronous functions (except with something like `asyncio.run`).

 ```python
 tasks = asyncio.gather(*coroutines)
 ```

 👆 This line (inside `download_pokemon_list`) converts the **coroutine objects** into `asyncio.Task` objects known to the **event loop**.
+If you're not familiar, `*coroutines` **unpacks** the coroutines back into arguments: `(*coroutines) == (coroutine_1, coroutine_2, ...)`.
 Note that the tasks are _still_ not started at this point.

 ```python
 results = await tasks
 ```

-👆 This line (inside `download_pokemon_list`) finally kicks off all the tasks created by `asyncio.gather` and waits for the results to come back.
+👆 This line (inside `download_pokemon_list`) finally kicks off all the tasks created by `asyncio.gather` and waits for the results to return.
 It stores the results of the completed **coroutine objects** in a list.

 ```python
 async with aiohttp.ClientSession() as session, session.get(url) as resp: